didas72/wii-dlfcn/README.md

 - An initialization function call will be required

 These limitations are not fully figured out, as the project is still very early into development.

+## Unprepared notes for users

+This section is for notes that I need to leave to users but have not been properly written just yet.
+It serves mostly as a documentation TODO list.

+- `.o` files only (ELF relocatables)
+- Build with `-fPIC` (not tested if it's actually needed yet)
+- Partially link with `ld -r` to merge objects